RitvikKhare/learncucumberjs/README.md

       - Correct Code as docs/fixes.md
       - npm run webdriver-update | this is done for updating drivers in local scope.
       - npm run build-cucumber | build cucumber ts files into js files.
-      - copy compiledJS/steps-definition/firstProtractor-steps.js to features/steps-definition/ folder. ( this is temp will be resolved with cucumber-config.ts with steps aggregate ).
+      - NOT REQUIRED after stepsDefinition || copy compiledJS/steps-definition/firstProtractor-steps.js to features/steps-definition/ folder. ( this is temp will be resolved with cucumber-config.ts with steps aggregate ).
       - npm run execute-cucumber

  + (D)